BackonyInSaxony/ASCII-Studio/README.md

 # ASCII Studio

-A clean little tool that turns images, videos, text, andyour webcam into ASCII art.
+A clean little tool that turns images, videos, text, and your webcam into ASCII art.
 Drop a file, flip on the camera, tweak some sliders, boom.
 ASCII.

 ## What it does
 - Converts images, videos, text, and live camera feed